austin-baldridge/F23_BIOL792/week2_UnixII/unixII_primer.md

 Since fastq files have a standard four line format (ID starting with @, DNA sequence, quality id starting with +, and quality score), we know that every sequence has a line starting with @ associated with it.

-We could write all of teh ID lines to a separate file:
+We could write all of the ID lines to a separate file:

 $ grep "^@" -c sample_passerina.fastq > idlines.txt

-We can cound the number of sequences:
+We can count the number of sequences:

 $ grep "^@" -c sample_passerina.fastq